 Spring Theme and Centers for Preschoolers

 Spring is one of the most exciting seasons.
-It’s full of life and colors and textures, and its warm weather makes you feel happy and alive, especially after long winters that many states experiment with.
+It’s full of life, colors, and textures, and its warm weather makes you feel happy and alive, especially after long winters that many states experiment with.

 Be happy, safe, and creative.
 I wish you well.